kubernetes/kops/docs/aws.md

 ```

 Below is a create cluster command.
 We'll use the most basic example possible,
-with more verbose examples in [advanced creation](advanced_create.md).
-The
+with more verbose examples in [high availability](high_availability.md#advanced-example).
-below command will generate a cluster configuration, but not start building it.
+The below command will generate a cluster configuration, but not start building
+it.
 Make sure that you have generated SSH key pair before creating the cluster.

 ```bash
 kops create cluster \